xuthus83/pigallery2/MANPAGE.md

             ],
             "ItemsPerCategory": {
                 "//[maxItems]": [
                     "Maximum number autocomplete items shown at once.
-If there is not enough items to reach this value, it takes upto double of the individual items."
+If there is not enough items to reach this value, it takes up to double of the individual items."
                 ],
                 "maxItems": 20,
                 "//[fileName]": [